brndnsvr/WakeyWakey/README.md

   - Jiggle only happens after 42 seconds of inactivity; move away from the mouse/keyboard for ~45 seconds to test
 - Cannot control the mouse
   - Ensure Accessibility permission is granted and the app has been relaunched after granting
+- Pointer jumps to the primary display during jiggle on multi-monitor setups (including DisplayLink)
+  - Movements are clamped to the current screen and coordinates are anchored to the main display to avoid cross-display snapping.
+If issues persist, restart DisplayLink Manager, re-plug displays, and re-grant Accessibility permission for WakeyWakey, then relaunch.
+(Fix implemented in `AppDelegate.performActivity()`.)
 - Gatekeeper warning on another Mac
   - Control-click the app and choose Open; confirm the dialog